Eastern blue-tongued skink: Diet

 As an omnivore, the blue-tongued skink has a diet that consists of plants, fruits, insects, and other reptiles.
 Captive studies have been conducted and have shown that high quality dog food is one of the best food sources for these lizards as it contains extra minerals and vitamins.
 These lizards eat during the day and have been labeled as diurnal.
-Because eastern blue-tongued lizards are agile, they frequently consume animals that move more slowly.
+Because eastern blue-tongued lizards are not agile, they frequently consume animals that move more slowly.
 Typically, they tend to munch on snail shells and beetles.
 They are able to do so because their jaw muscles are strong and their teeth are large.
 When feeding, the lizard will use their extensive, wet adhesion tongue to capture the prey (also called lingual prey capture), similar to Iguania, before transporting it into their mouths.
 These lizards also eat crickets and wax worms.